 When they removed the tumor in his throat, they had to cut him from ear to ear underneath his chin.
 His face was so swollen that he literally looked like a monkey.
 It was the worst thing I ever had to witness in my life.
 After they took out the tumor, my mother daily, would have to help him do everything.
 I mean everything.
 He had to have a feeding tube because that was the only way he could eat.
 The feeding tube hung from a pole ( like an I.V. pole) and it was inserted into his abdomen.
 When he got hungry, (which wasn't very often), the bag of nutrition would drip down into the long hose directly into his stomach.
 That is how he had to eat from here on out.
 He didn't have to suffer for very long as in about less than 2 months time from diagnosis, he passed away.

 Hpv and Throat cancer: HPV is a sexually transmitted disease.
 HPV lies dormant until it decides to basically "activate."
 The information provided here is beneficial because it can cause cancer.
 This information is a must read for men and women.
 Please read this information and watch the videos.
 It is also known, that HPV (Human Papillomavirus) not only causes Cervical Cancer, but causes throat cancer, penile cancer, vulva and others as well.
 HPV can also be contracted from skin to skin contact.

 Read up on HPV genital warts

-Now, God forbid any of you reading this has throat cancer, and I don't mean to give you such a grim outlook.
-His was way too far gone for them to do anything at all.
-Below, are some signs and symptoms of throat cancer you can read.
+Now, God forbid any of you reading this has throat cancer, I don't mean to give you such a grim outlook.
+My father's cancer was too far gone for them to do anything at all.
+Below, are some signs of throat cancer you can read.
 Not all throat cancers are metastisized from the lung, so just because you have throat cancer, doesn't mean you have lung cancer.